pypi/warehouse/docs/development/getting-started.rst

 mounted inside of the Docker container at :file:`/opt/warehouse/src/`.

-Running the Warehouse Container and Services
+Running the Warehouse container and services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You have to start the Docker services that make up the Warehouse